foundry-rs/foundry/config/README.md

 If the path set in `FOUNDRY_CONFIG` is absolute, no such search takes place and the absolute path is used directly.

-In `foundry.toml` you can define multiple profiles, therefore the file is assumed to be _nested_, so each top-level key declares a profile and its values the value for the profile.
-The following is an example of what such a file might look
+In `foundry.toml` you can define multiple profiles, therefore the file is assumed to be _nested_, so each top-level key declares a profile and its values configure the profile.

-like:
+The following is an example of what such a file might look like:

 ```toml
 ## defaults for _all_ profiles